moconn68/rust_todo/README.md

 ### Installation ⚙️

-1. Download this project via Git: `TODO`
+1. Download this project via Git: `git clone https://github.com/moconn68/rust_todo.git`
 2. In the root directory, execute the command `cargo run` in your terminal.

 - Alternatively, if you'd like to build a standalone executable to run anywhere without building with